The Soul Exchange The Soul Exchange

 Love, Protection, Trickery

 Devotion, tenderness, and the willingness to sacrifice everything for another.
 Love is not soft.
 Love endures what would break anything else and calls it worthwhile.
-Love's clergy counsel the brokenhearted, sanctify unions, and remind the selfish that they are incomplete alone.
+Love's clergy counsel the brokenhearted, remind the selfish that they are incomplete alone, and serve as the keepers of the world's most common sacred ceremonies.

 Purity